cfhamlet/os-urlpattern/README.rst

     ``<scheme>://<netloc>/<path>;<params>?<query>#<fragment>``

-    Because different site may have similar URLs structure and <params> is rare, so <schema>
+    Because different sites may have similar URLs structure and <params> is rare, so <schema>
     <netloc> and <params> are ignored, <path> <query> <fragment> are used to define URL structure.

     If the URLs have the same path levels, same query keys(also keys order) and with the same